denten-books/plain-text/4-screen.md

 ## The Medium Is Not the Message

-In examining the material conditions of digital representation we find format---a quality distinct from both medium and semantic content of the message---to emerge as a political construct governing the physical affordances of communication.
-In this thesis lies the crux of the chapter's argument.
+In examining the material conditions of digital representation we find format---a quality distinct from both medium and content---emerging as a political construct that governs the physical affordances of communication.
 Where we started with vague intuitions about the essence of digital representation, we end on firmer ground, at which formatting identifies the ability to impose structure onto the medium.
-Formatting, long under-theorized in the critical literature, matters because the ability to cut the cake structures not only the cake but also portion size.
-That is to say that formatting frames the medium as well as the affordances of apprehension.
-Thus to format text without margins, to take a relatively benign example, is also to deny marginalia.
+Formatting, long under-theorized, matters because it frames the medium as well as the affordances of apprehension.
+How the cake is cut also determines how we eat.
+To format text without margins, for example, is also to deny marginalia.
 And to format text in a way that prevents further remediation is to deny the formation of shared culture.

-Critics like Fish and Golumbia are therefore correct in treating unexamined claims to digitization with suspicion, but not quite for the right reasons.
+Critics like Fish and Golumbia are rightfully suspicious of unexamined claims about digitization.
+But they are suspicious for the wrong reasons.
-Digitization threatens humanity only in so far that it lays and has always lain claim on the recipient of the message.
-In its benign form it facilitates understanding.
-Thus to shape undifferentiated blocks of text into paragraphs and to take care of gutters and margins is to help the reader better apprehend the message being conveyed.
-But formatting of another kind can also conversely hinder apprehension.
-It can structure attention in ways that discourage or outright prevent practices that accompany critical thought, like note taking and public discussion.
+Digitization threatens humanity only in so far that it lays claim on the recipient of the message.
+It can facilitates understanding by shaping undifferentiated blocks of text into paragraphs, by giving space to annotation.
+But formatting can also hinder apprehension.
+It can structure attention in ways that discourages or outright prevents critical thought.

 In his influential essay on the political quality of technological artifacts, Langdon Winner famously argued that in modern times "people are often willing